 This information is then compared with the estimated monthly mortgage repayment, rent payment and service charge.
-To be approved, the total monthly cost must be below 45 per cent of your monthly income after tax.

 AGREEMENT IN PRINCIPLE/ DECISION IN PRINCIPLE

 This is an indication from a bank or building society of how much they may lend to you before they complete the formal mortgage application.
 For example, you can ask a mortgage lender for a Decision in Principle before you start searching for a property to buy.
 This will tell you roughly how much you'll be able to borrow.